ni/measurement-plugin-python/examples/output_voltage_measurement/README.md

     serial configuration), use the `Instrument Simulator Wizard` included with the NI Instrument Simulator software.

-To use a DMM like Keysight 34401A:
+To use a 3rd party DMM, such as a Keysight 34401A:
-  - Update the [`OutputVoltageMeasurement.pinmap`](./OutputVoltageMeasurement.pinmap) to reflect the connected instrument's type and resource name.
-  - Additionally, verify driver specific commands in `_visa_helpers.py` and update them when required.
+  - Verify the driver specific commands in `_visa_helpers.py` and update them if required.